DavidPratten/todotxttdi/README.md

 ####Editing

-Typing changes into the text area will cause it to be saved to the Todo.txt file the next time you pause your typing.
+Typing changes into the text area will cause them to be saved to the Todo.txt file the next time you pause your typing.

 todotxttdi simplifies entering dates.
 The entry of both task completion:` x yyyy-mm-dd`" and due dates: `due:yyyy-mm-dd` are simplified.
 Dates may be entered as text (e.g. `due:today;`, `due:tomorrow;`, `due:+4;`, `due:+4d;`, `due:monday;`), in each context the dates will be interpreted as soon as the ';' is typed.
 For example a completed task can be entered as x yesterday; and a reminder set as `due:next thursday;` The kinds of dates that are understood is defined here [http://www.datejs.com/](http://www.datejs.com/)